LongVoBI/Object-Tracking-Application/README.md

-# Object-Tracking-Application
+# Object Tracking Application
-LOGIC DESIGN PROJECT (CO3091)  Assignment (Semester: 232, Duration: 06 weeks)
+This is LOGIC DESIGN PROJECT (CO3091) Assignment (Semester: 232, Duration: 06 weeks)

-#### **Introduction**
+## Overview
-The Object Tracking Application is designed to provide an efficient solution for real-time object detection and tracking using a RISC-V-based architecture.
-By integrating advanced algorithms such as YOLOv4-tiny for object detection and the Kalman Filter for tracking, this system is optimized for performance while running on the VexRiscv CPU core.
-This project leverages the flexibility and power of the RISC-V instruction set architecture to perform tasks traditionally handled by more resource-heavy processors.
+The **Object Tracking Application** is designed to provide an efficient solution for real-time object detection and tracking, leveraging the **RISC-V** architecture and the **VexRiscv CPU core**.
+This system integrates cutting-edge algorithms, including **YOLOv4-tiny** for object detection and **Kalman Filter** for predictive tracking, ensuring high-performance operation even on resource-constrained devices.

-The system tracks moving objects in dynamic environments, providing critical insights for fields like surveillance, robotics, and autonomous navigation.
-By combining object detection, predictive tracking, and optimization algorithms such as the Hungarian Algorithm, the application ensures precise and efficient tracking in real time, even in complex and cluttered environments.

-This project highlights the potential of RISC-V in enabling AI-powered applications with reduced resource consumption, making it an ideal choice for systems with limited computational resources.
+This project demonstrates the power and flexibility of the RISC-V instruction set architecture in executing AI-powered tasks, with a focus on object tracking in dynamic environments.
+The system is capable of identifying and tracking objects across frames, making it highly suitable for use cases in **surveillance**, **robotics**, **autonomous navigation**, and **smart environments**.

+## Key Features
+- **Real-time Object Detection**: Utilizes the lightweight **YOLOv4-tiny** model for fast and accurate object detection.
+- **Predictive Tracking**: Implements **Kalman Filter** for continuous tracking and prediction of object locations.
+- **Efficient Optimization**: Integrates the **Hungarian Algorithm** for optimal task assignment in tracking applications.
+- **RISC-V Optimization**: Runs efficiently on RISC-V architecture using the VexRiscv CPU core.